jzuhone/acispy/doc/source/command_line.rst

       -h, --help         show this help message and exit --y2_axis Y2_AXIS  The MSID or state to be plotted on the right y-axis (default: none)
+      --maude            Use MAUDE to get telemetry data.

 Example
 +++++++

+Plot 1PIN1AT and pitch.

 .. code-block:: bash